oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

 {{< img "OCIR Location" "images/ocir-location.png" >}}

-In the registry of your choosing, create a new private repository called `wktui-qs/todolist-aux`.
+In the registry of your choosing, create a new private repository called `WKT UI-qs/todolist-aux`.
 Note the URL needed to access the new repository.
-For the OCIR repository, the URL is of the form `<region-abbreviation>.ocir.io/<tenancy-name>/wktui-qs/todolist-aux`, where region-abbreviation is something like `phx` (for the Phoenix region) and tenancy name is the name of the tenancy used to log in to `https://cloud.oracle.com`.
+For the OCIR repository, the URL is of the form `<region-abbreviation>.ocir.io/<tenancy-name>/WKT UI-qs/todolist-aux`, where region-abbreviation is something like `phx` (for the Phoenix region) and tenancy name is the name of the tenancy used to log in to `https://cloud.oracle.com`.
 For a listing of every available region, refer to this [table](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab).